mrcheng/Partymaskinen/readme.md

 [Partymaskinen](http://partymaskinen.se)
 =========

-Demos, see it in again!
+Demos, see it in action!

 + [See it in action, with a test party](http://mrcheng.github.com/Partymaskinen/?id=stub "Partymaskinen") .